KeenanS04/RecipesAndRatings/README.md

 **Alternate Hypothesis (h1):** There is a significant difference in the mean preparation time between recipes with the healthy tag and recipes without the healthy tag.

-**Test Statistic:** The mean absolute difference in healthy preparation times and non healhty preparation times
+**Test Statistic:** The mean absolute difference in healthy preparation times and non healthy preparation times

 **Significance Level:** We will be running this permutation test at the 0.05 significance level.